catmaid/CATMAID/API_CHANGELOG.md

   is expected to be a list of node IDs.
 The response maps now individual info objects to their respective node IDs.

+- `GET /{project_id}/connectors/`
+  Each result link now contains one additional column: the link's creation time.
+  It replaces the edition_time in column nine.
+The edition time is now available in column ten.

 ### Deprecations

 None.